 About the Program

-Beginning in 2017, and for the next six years, TDO will invite between two and four American opera administrators to join the program each season.
-These women will be selected on the basis of their potential to become the leader of one of America’s top opera companies later in their careers.
-The selected opera administrators will attend all sessions during the annual residency in Dallas.
-This curriculum includes the role of the Board, leadership development, personal branding, media and PR training, effective artist management, and navigating recruiting processes for senior level positions.
-To continue to develop their musical skills, which is essential for any opera executive, the administrators will observe rehearsals with The Dallas Opera Orchestra and conducting master classes.
+While the Hart Institute began with a focus on supporting talented conductors, the challenges faced by women opera administrators are equally daunting.
+To address this imbalance, The Dallas Opera has added a new component to the institute by inviting two to four American opera administrators to join the program each season.
+These women will be selected on the basis of their leadership experience and potential to become the leader of one of America’s top opera companies later in their careers and will attend all virtual sessions alongside participants.
+This curriculum includes the role of the Board, leadership development, personal branding, media and PR training, effective artist management, and navigating recruiting processes for senior-level positions.
+To continue to develop their musical skills, which is essential for any opera executive, the administrators will observe rehearsals with The Dallas Opera Orchestra and conducting masterclasses.
 Special sessions on Marketing, Development, and Finance will also be offered to these administrators.